fridalannerstrom/selekt/README.md

 | 5    | Add notes or upload documents           | Enrich candidate profile |
 | 6    | Favorite candidates                     | Shortlist the database |

+It's important to note that this system is designed to support internal candidate management only.
+Actions such as contacting candidates, scheduling interviews, or making hiring decisions happen outside of this application.
+The goal of the platform is to help recruiters **collect, organize, and evaluate all available candidate data** in one place — including CVs, test results, notes, and other files.

+The user journey effectively ends once a candidate has been fully profiled and optionally marked as a favorite for shortlisting purposes.
+This separation ensures a clear focus on **data structuring and decision support**, rather than trying to replicate external communication or HR processes.

 ![Flowchart](static/media/documentation/flowchart.png)

 ---